SarpongAbasimi/ReactRouteTransition/README.md

-# I am tring to using ReactRouteTransition.
+# I am learning how to use ReactRouteTransition.
 # Still working on it.